typedb/typedb-ml/kglib/kgcn_tensorflow/README.md

 We approach learning over a Knowledge Graph just as we do classical supervised learning.
 We learn from a ground truth set of training examples, but in this case each example is a subgraph.

-We extract these subgraphs from a Grakn Knowledge Graph.
-Extracting subgraphs is performed by making Graql queries to Grakn (multiple queries per example).
+We extract these subgraphs from a TypeDB Knowledge Graph.
+Extracting subgraphs is performed by making Graql queries to TypeDB (multiple queries per example).

 ![Knowledge Graph Machine Learning](.images/knowledge_graph_machine_learning.png)